PrakharAgarwalSavvy/vaccine-check-telegram-bot/README.md

 #TO RUN 24*7

-   Deploy it in any aws cloud service.
+   - Deploy it in any aws cloud service.
 I used AWS EC2 instance.
 Chose Ubuntu 18.04 AMI, installed python over there and ran the below command.

          nohop python3 main_final.py &

      this will run the script in background.

+   - Now if you want to stop the above running process , you have to find first find the pid of the background running script and then kill it .
+     Run below command to find the pid

+         ps -fA | grep python

+     then kill it with below command

+         sudo kill -9 <PID>

+   - In case you EC2 instance is showing UTC time zone. please follow below steps to modify the timezone.
+     Check your current time zone by

+          $ date
+     To change it, run

+          $ sudo dpkg-reconfigure tzdata
+     This will show list of geographical areas.
+Select to narrow down available time zones.
+Next select city/timezone.
+And you have changed system to new timezone.